Battle off Samar: Seventh Fleet's calls for help

 Shortly after 08:00, desperate messages calling for assistance began to come in from Seventh Fleet.
 One from Vice Admiral Thomas C. Kinkaid, sent in plain language, read, "My situation is critical.
-Fast battleships and support by airstrikes may be able to keep enemy from destroying CVEs and entering Leyte".
+Fast battleships and support by airstrikes may be able to keep enemy from destroying CVEs and entering Leyte."

 At 08:22, Kinkaid radioed, "Fast Battleships are Urgently Needed Immediately at Leyte Gulf".

-At 09:05, Kinkaid radioed, "Need Fast Battleships and Air Support".
+At 09:05, Kinkaid radioed, "Need Fast Battleships and Air Support."

-At 09:07, Kinkaid broadcast what his mismatched fleet was up against: "4 Battleships, 8 Cruisers Attack Our Escort Carriers".
+At 09:07, Kinkaid broadcast what his mismatched fleet was up against: "4 Battleships, 8 Cruisers Attack Our Escort Carriers."

-3000 nmi away at Pearl Harbor, Admiral Chester W. Nimitz had monitored the desperate calls from Taffy 3, and sent Halsey a terse message: "Where is TF 34?".
-To complicate decryption, communications officers were to add a nonsense phrase at both ends of a message, in this case, prefixed with "Turkey trots to water" and suffixed with "The world wonders."
-The receiving radioman repeated the "where is" section of this message and his staff failed to remove the trailing phrase "the world wonders."
-A simple query by a distant supervisor had, through the random actions of three sailors, become a stinging rebuke.
+3000 nmi away at Pearl Harbor, Admiral Chester W. Nimitz had monitored the desperate calls from Taffy 3, and sent Halsey a terse message: "Where is TF 34?"
+To complicate decryption, communications officers were to add a nonsense phrase at both ends of a message; in this case, it was prefixed with "Turkey trots to water" and suffixed with "The world wonders."
+The receiving radioman repeated the "where is" section of the message and his staff failed to remove the trailing phrase "the world wonders."
+A simple query by a distant supervisor had, by the random actions of three sailors, become a stinging rebuke.

-Halsey was infuriated since he did not recognize the final phrase as padding, possibly chosen for the 90th anniversary of the Charge of the Light Brigade.
+Halsey was infuriated since he did not recognize the final phrase as padding, which had possibly been chosen for the 90th anniversary of the Charge of the Light Brigade.
 He threw his hat to the deck and began to curse.

 Halsey sent Task Group 38.1 (TG 38.1), commanded by Vice Admiral John S. McCain, to assist.
 Halsey recalled that he did not receive the vital message from Kinkaid until around 10:00 and later claimed that he had known that Kinkaid was in trouble but had not dreamed of the seriousness of the crisis.
 McCain, by contrast, had monitored Sprague's messages and turned TG 38.1 to aid Sprague even before Halsey's orders arrived (after prodding from Nimitz), putting Halsey's defense in question.

 At 10:05, Kinkaid asked, "Who is guarding the San Bernardino Strait?"